Media Assignment Support

 Library Media Services provides comprehensive course support for the integration of media assignments into teaching and on-demand support of student media projects through the SMART Learning Commons.
 For media assignment consultation contact Scott Spicer.Note: This page is directed at instructors interested in developing media assignments.
 If you are a student doing a media project for class please visit our student support pages.
 There you will find information on both in person and online resources for your media projects!

 Media Assignment Development SupportThough media projects generally offer rich learning experiences for students and faculty, determining how to integrate a student media assignment into your teaching requires several important considerations.
 Library Media Services (often in concert with campus support partners) will work with you to refine your assignment.
-For further guidance, the Penn State Media Commons offers an excellent guide on developing media assignment instructional strategies.
 We focus on:

 - articulating media assignment learning outcomes